opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

     -  CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.

+    **Deployment scenario**:

+    -  Physical → virtual switch → physical.
+Note: Full mesh tests with multiple ingress and egress ports are a key aspect of RFC 2889 benchmarks, and scenarios with both 2 and 4 ports should be tested.
+       In any case, the number of ports used must be reported.

 Test ID: LTD.Throughput.RFC2889.ForwardPressure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     **Title**: RFC2889 Forward Pressure Test